-In summer 2020, all districts across the state had to complete a Continuous Learning Plan (CLP) articulating how they would ensure continuity of learning and supports for the needs of staff in the event of COVID-19 related closures.
-Districts utilized those plans during the 2020-21 school year as needed.
-As previously noted, the State Board of Education recently passed a policy that enables a district to utilize a CLP in the case of very specific, unlikely circumstances.
+In summer of 2020, all districts across the state had to complete a Continuous Learning Plan (CLP) articulating how they would ensure continuity of learning and supports for the needs of staff in the event of COVID-19 related closures.
+Districts utilized those plans during the 2020-21 school year as needed and continue to have them in place for the coming school year.
+As previously noted, the State Board of Education recently passed a policy that does not allow LEAs to use these plans unless the state is in a Governor-declared state of emergency.
+As such, all LEAs will open fully in-person in fall 2021.

-The state has provided detailed guidance to LEAs on the required components of LEA plans, including how it will address students' academic needs, and students' and staff social, emotional and mental health needs.
+The state has provided detailed guidance to LEAs on the required components of LEA plans, including how it will address students' academic needs, and students' and staff social, emotional, and mental health needs.
 This guidance includes details on the ARP strategy plan, the health and safety plan, and the spending plan.
 Templates have been developed and provided for the comprehensive needs assessment, LEA plan, and health and safety plan to ensure LEAs address the required components.